 For more information on TV Licences visit www.tvlicensing.co.uk.

 Solent University is located in the heart of the city which makes it an ideal place to live.
 For that reason, you may not need to use public transport very often while studying with us.
-However, if you do, there are two main bus companies in Southampton: Bluestar and First.
+However, if you do, the main bus company in Southampton is Bluestar.

 If you decide to visit places outside of Southampton, you can either use South West Trains or National Express coaches.